mobilewebup/django-tel/README.txt

   {% endtelify %}

 ... then that will insert an HTML tag in the alt attribute text.
 Highly broken markup, and not what you want.
-So until we make this smarter, please use this tag with care.
+So until telify becomes smarter, please use this tag with care.

+telify only finds fully numeric numbers.
+If you want letter-to-number conversion, you'll have to use the tel filter instead.
+Also, telify only finds ten-digit numbers that include the area code, like "800-222-3333"; not local numbers like "222-3333".

 INSTALLATION